Article updated January 2023 to reflect evolving trends and market conditions.

 How is the logistics and supply chain management industry evolving – and what developments do you need to consider?

-We’ve read the market reports, trawled the internet and identified key areas of change, and here we break these down for you with 10 of the major trends we expect to see in this industry in 2022 and beyond.
+We’ve read the market reports, interviewed the key stakeholders, and identified the most important areas of change.
+Here we break these down for you with 10 of the major trends in this industry for 2023 and beyond.

-The cloud industry as a whole has seen enormous success, with a compound annual growth rate of 19.1% leading to an expected market size of US$1,251.09 billion by 2028.
+The cloud industry as a whole has seen enormous success, with a compound annual growth rate of 13.1% leading to an expected market size of US$881.8 billion by 2027.
 A surge in big data consumption, digital transformation and adoption of 5G has all contributed to this monumental growth, and the further development of AI and internet of things (IoT) technology will contribute further.

 The cloud technology boom will impact SMEs more than large brands